 Another, less widely deployed NVMe form factor is enterprise and data center SSD form factor, or EDSFF.
 It's backed by key storage industry players, like Intel, Dell EMC, Hewlett Packard Enterprise (HPE), Lenovo, Samsung and others.
 The goal of EDSFF is to bring higher performance and capacities to enterprise-class storage systems.
 Perhaps the best-known example of EDSFF flash are Intel's E1.L (long) and E1.S (short) flash devices, which are provided in what was originally referred to as the "ruler" form factor.

 NVM Express Inc. published the 1.0 version of the NVMe over Fabrics (NVMe-oF) specification on June 5, 2016.
 NVMe-oF is designed to extend the high-performance and low-latency benefits of NVMe across network fabrics that connect servers and storage systems, such as Fibre Channel (FC), Ethernet and InfiniBand.

 Fabric transports include NVM-oF using remote direct memory access (RDMA) and NVMe-oF mapped to FC.
-A technical subgroup of NVM Express Inc. worked on NVMe-oF with RDMA, and the T11 committee of the International Committee for Information Technology Standards (INCITS) is responsible for the development of FC-NVMe.
+A technical subgroup of NVM Express Inc. worked on NVMe-oF with RDMA, and the T11 committee of the International Committee for Information Technology Standards (INCITS) is responsible for the development of NVMe over FC (FC-NVMe).